CATS property tax election results

 The Saturday election closes at 8 p.m.

-As of 9:30 Saturday night, half of precincts in Baton Rouge were reporting results.
-No precincts in Baker had shared election results.
-With data showing only half of the voters in the city of Baton Rouge, the CATS tax renewal appeared to be on track to being approved.
+As of 9:30 Saturday night, half of precincts in Baton Rouge and Baker were reporting results.
+Of the votes cast and reported, half of the voters who participated in the election in Baton Rouge and Baker approved the CATS tax renewal.
+The renewal appeared to be on track to being approved fully.

 Watch WBRZ News 2 at 10:00 for results.
 Stream the news online: Click HERE.